SoftDevAndy/DoomChat/README.md

 /clan
 ```
 ***Accept or Decline a clan invitation***
-A user can only have on invitation at a time and must decline their existing invitation before accepting another.
+A user can only have one invitation at a time and must decline their existing invitation before accepting another.
 ```
 /clan <accept>/<decline>
 ```